-Yacht ownership and yacht management are two sides of the same coin, but they involve very different responsibilities.
-Put simply, yacht ownership means you hold the asset, while yacht management means someone takes care of running it.
+Yacht ownership and managed yacht ownership are two sides of the same coin, but they involve very different responsibilities.
+Put simply, yacht ownership means you hold the asset, while yacht management means a professional team takes care of running it on your behalf.
 For many owners, especially those with larger or more complex vessels, the two go hand in hand.
-Understanding the difference helps you make better decisions about how your yacht is operated, maintained, and kept compliant.
+Understanding the difference helps you make better decisions about how your yacht is operated, maintained, and kept compliant across flag states and jurisdictions.

 What does yacht ownership actually involve?